 Go karts are fun, they can be enjoyed by the whole family and go karting is a great way to explore the outdoors.
-New go karts can be expensive, the handy dads (and moms) might want to explore the option of building their own go kart.
+The only issue is that New go karts can be expensive, and for that reason, the handy dads (and moms) might want to explore the option of building their own instead.

-Let’s take a closer look at how much it would cost to build your own go kart.
+Let’s take a closer look at how much that would cost and what kind of building materials are required.

 Required components and cost

-Majority of DIY go karts are pedal-powered karts, engine powered DIY go karts are normally simplistic single seater karts with limited capability.
-The following basic components will be required to build your own go kart regardless of the type of kart that you want to build.
+The majority of DIY versions are pedal-powered karts, while the engine powered DIY go karts are normally simplistic single seater karts with limited capability.
+The following basic components will be required to build your own vehicle regardless of the type of kart that you want to build.

-A good solid frame is a must when building a go kart.
-Building your own frame can be very challenging, building your own steering and drivetrain can be especially challenging if you don’t have experience in the field.
+A good solid frame is a must for obvious reasons.
+Building your own frame can be very challenging, and building your own steering and drivetrain even more so if you don’t have experience in the field.

-Buying a used frame is a great option if you don’t want to struggle through the process of figuring out how to build a drivetrain etc. Used frames can be found on craigslist for under $300.
+If it all sounds overwhelming, consider buying a used frame as a great option if you don’t want to struggle through the process of figuring out how to build a drivetrain etc. Used frames can be found on craigslist for under $300.
 Also keep an eye out at garage/yard sales, you never know what you might find.

 If you really want to build your own frame then salvaging steel from a scrap yard for the frame will save you a lot of cash.